Dheisheh: History

 Towards the end of the 1950s the UNRWA started to build very simple living units: A single room of 10 square metres, 10 cm thick and 2.45 m high walls, a steel roof and a floor made of rough concrete.
 Refugees began to build their own houses so as not to live in the UNRWA's shacks any longer.

 Since the Six-Day War in 1967, Dheisheh has been under Israeli occupation.
 During the years between Israeli occupation in 1967 and the camp coming under Palestinian Authority jurisdiction in 1995, Dheisheh was under curfew an average of 3.5 days a month, at one point lasting for 84 consecutive days.
 Throughout the First Intifada, a six-metre high barbed wire fence was installed around the camp, and thirteen of the camp's fourteen entrances were barricaded.

 On 6 June 1987, Israeli settlers attacked the refugee camp.
 In response, the Israeli military imposed a curfew on the camp.
 Two days later on 8 June, thirteen settlers were arrested over the incident.

 On 15 April 1989, during the early months of First Intifada, Imad Karaka was shot dead by Israeli soldiers.
 The following day the army broke up a group of youths gathered outside Karaka's home.
 During the incident Nasser Ibrahim Elkassas, aged 16, was shot in the back and died shortly afterwards.
 Because of the curfew Elkassas' funeral was held in Atras.
 It was here that a soldier shot bystander Rufaida Khalil Abu Laban, a 14-year-old girl.
 She died almost immediately.
 In March the following year Defense Minister Yitzhak Rabin wrote to MK Yair Tsaban stating that the incident occurred when an army patrol tried to disperse a curfew-breaking riot; they ran out of rubber bullets and the sergeant in command fired two plastic bullets, "deviating from operational orders", one of which killed the girl.
 The Military Advocate General recommended that the battalion commander "give him a severe dressing down for deviating from orders."
 A medical examination found that Rufaida had been shot in the back of the head at close range.

 On 23 February 2015, during an operation to arrest a resident of the camp, Israeli soldiers shot dead a 19-year-old man.

-Majid Faraj, the Palestinian Authority's chief of General Intelligence since 2009, was born in Deheisha Camp in 1962.
+Majed Faraj, the Palestinian Authority's chief of General Intelligence since 2009, was born in Deheisha Camp in 1962.
 He is a long time member of Fatah.
 He first experienced an Israeli prison at the age of 15 and has spent a total of six years in Israeli custody.
 His father was shot dead by the IDF in April 2002 during Operation Defensive Shield.